-8. On an ongoing basis, the ALAC may also give advice as to whether a prospective At-Large Structure meets the applicable criteria and standards.
+On an ongoing basis, the ALAC may also give advice as to whether a prospective At-Large Structure meets the applicable criteria and standards.

-j.The ALAC is also responsible, working in conjunction with the RALOs, for coordinating the following activities:
+The ALAC is also responsible, working in conjunction with the RALOs, for coordinating the following activities:

-1.Making a selection by the At-Large Community to fill Seat 15 on the Board.
-Notification of the At-Large Community’s selection shall be given by the ALAC Chair in writing to the ICANN Secretary, consistent with Article VI, Sections 8(4) and 12(1).
+Nominating individuals to fill Seat 15 on the Board.
+Notification of the At-Large Community’s nomination shall be given by the ALAC Chair in writing to the EC Chairs Council, with a copy to the Secretary, and the EC shall promptly act on it as provided in Section 7.25.

-2. Keeping the community of individual Internet users informed about the significant news from ICANN;
+Keeping the community of individual Internet users informed about the significant news from ICANN;